-In 1997, Tafa Jefferson was drafted by the Chicago Bears.
+In 1997, Tafa Jefferson was an undrafted free agent in the NFL signed with the Chicago Bears.
 He played only one year due to career-ending injuries.
 Jefferson used the competition he learned on the field and is now founder and CEO of a franchise system that has grown to more than 100 locations in 34 states in the U.S.

 In 2007, Jefferson launched Amada Senior Care, which provides both in-home care and assisted living options to the ever-growing senior population.
 As a franchisor, Amada offers non-medical in-home care franchises as a business opportunity for those interested in purchasing a franchise.
 He launched the business with his co-founder, Chad Fotheringham, after his mother, who worked in the senior care field, suggested Jefferson consider opening a business assisting seniors.